 All students receiving Title IV Federal Student Aid (which includes: Federal Stafford Loans, PLUS Loans, Pell Grants, Smart, ACG, and/or SEOG) are required to complete the Title IV Federal Student Aid Authorization form.
 Federal financial aid regulations require that we automatically refund, within 14 days, any credit balance which may be created when the Title IV aid is disbursed to your student account and it exceeds your semester charges.

 SVC offers the flexibility to maintain credit balances on the student account to pay for subsequent semester charges or to request a refund at a later date.
 What this means to you, the student, is that the credit balance will remain on account to cover charges outside of the normal tuition and fees, before a refund is issued.
-If you choose to not exercise this option, then the student will be responsible for paying fees, such as parking tickets, library fines, etc., out of pocket.
+If you choose to not exercise this option, then you will be responsible for paying fees, such as parking tickets, library fines, etc., out of pocket.
 The federal financial aid regulations allow SVC the ability to provide these options to you if we receive written authorization from the student (or parent in the case of PLUS loans).
 If you would like the ability to handle your Title IV funds this way, please complete and return the Title IV form to the Student Accounts Office.
 If you have a PLUS Loan, parent borrowers must sign the form separately.
 This form is included in your initial billing packet or can be found online in the Student Accounts Forms section.

 Refund of Tuition, Room and Board